 Properties of the ocean and atmospheric mixed layers in which most human activity takes place, is largely driven by the air-sea exchanges of heat, water, momentum, gasses.
-These fluxes have been parameterized with resistance laws in which coefficients that are often a function of wind speed alone.
+These fluxes have been parameterized with resistance laws in which coefficients are often a function of wind speed alone.
 Additional dependencies on sea state properties have been strongly debated for the momentum flux (Drennan et al. 2005), while more recent analyses show a moderate impact for intermediate wind speeds (Edson et al. 2013), even though it is expect that the surface roughness caused by waves should play a role (Donelan 2018) although one that is often correlated with the wind speed.

-The impact of waves on upper ocean mixing and sea surface temperature, in particular in cases of shallow mixed layers, is more clear (e.g. Noh et al. 2011, Janssen 2012).
+The impact of waves on upper ocean mixing and sea surface temperature is clear, in particular in cases of shallow mixed layers (e.g. Noh et al. 2011, Janssen 2012).
+This has important consequences on air-sea heat fluxes (Hansen et al. 2011).